Net Worth Calculator

 - Net worth is the total value of everything you own (assets) minus everything you owe (liabilities).
 Net Worth = Total Assets − Total Liabilities.
 A positive net worth means your assets exceed your debts; a negative net worth means you owe more than you own.

-- What should I include as assets?
+- What should I include ?

 - Assets include: cash and bank balances, fixed deposits, mutual funds, stocks, EPF/NPS/PPF balance, real estate (current market value), gold and jewellery, vehicles (current value), business ownership, and any other valuables.
 Use current market value, not purchase price.

-- What counts as a liability?
+- What counts liability?

 - Liabilities include all outstanding debts: home loan balance, car loan, personal loans, education loan, credit card outstanding balance, and any informal loans.
 Include only the outstanding principal — not the total EMI you'll pay (which includes future interest).